-- (1) creates an automatic lien that attaches to all real property immediately upon the imposition of all Nitro municipal fees respecting such property; - (2) authorizes Nitro to foreclose on said property, under applicable West Virginia law respecting foreclosure procedures, without the requirement of going to circuit court; - (3) requires closing agents, attorneys and others, to contact the City of Nitro prior to closing any real estate transaction involving real property within the City and that all such delinquent fees imposed on said property be paid in full from/at closing; and - (4) requires the transferee of real property located within the City to record the deed to the property with the clerk of the County in which the property is located, and that the deed be recorded within 12 months of the date the transfer occurs.
+(1) creates an automatic lien that attaches to all real property immediately upon the imposition of all Nitro municipal fees respecting such property;

+(2) authorizes Nitro to foreclose on said property, under applicable West Virginia law respecting foreclosure procedures, without the requirement of going to circuit court;

+(3) requires closing agents, attorneys and others, to contact the City of Nitro prior to closing any real estate transaction involving real property within the City and that all such delinquent fees imposed on said property be paid in full from/at closing; and

+(4) requires the transferee of real property located within the City to record the deed to the property with the clerk of the County in which the property is located, and that the deed be recorded within 12 months of the date the transfer occurs.

+Was this non-tax initiative a part of your original plan application X or a plan amendment :

 Has the ordinance(s) needed to implement this initiative been enacted?
+X Yes

-021.01.0 as the ordinance(s) needed to implement this initiative been enacted: X Yes □ No f yes, when was the ordinance enacted?
-2015 f no, please describe challenges faced in enacting the related ordinance(s) ).
+If yes, when was the ordinance enacted?
+2015

+If no, please describe challenges faced in enacting the related ordinance(s).